-The ideal practice of natural movement involves deep exploration of diverse nature, beautiful sprawling trees, boulders, beaches, swimming holes and waterfalls, all done with a close knit tribe.
+The ideal practice of natural movement involves deep exploration of diverse nature.
+It times spent in beautiful sprawling trees, on boulders, beaches, swimming holes and waterfalls.
+All done with a close knit tribe.

 So how can you incorporate the Evolve Move Play approach in the gym or at home?
 Here are four key ways to incorporate our paradigm:

 Flat ground is the first obstacle and developing comfort with different ways to move across flat ground will go a long way towards adding more movement, more flow, and more diversity into your gym routine.

 Here are two ground flow sequences we have used extensively with our students.

 Pull up racks don’t have to just be for pull ups.
 You can practice swing variations, hanging drills, and climbing using your feet on the supports.
 Exploring these movements will improve your shoulder mobility and integrity, your grip strength, and your overall coordination.

 This is an example where learning on flat ground first is actually great.
 Practicing your basic breakfall patterns regularly will add hugely to your safety and confidence executing higher level movement skills.